CALL NOW! 210-308-6448

 • Texas Child Support Laws provide guidelines for calculating payments and outline the role of noncustodial parents.

-• The maximum child support amount in Texas depends on various factors, including income, the needs of the child, and custody arrangement.
+• The maximum child support amount in Texas depends on various factors.
+Specifically, these include income, the needs of the child, and the custody arrangement.
+Therefore, understanding these elements is crucial for determining the appropriate support amount.

-• Modifying a child support order requires filing a petition with court evidence demonstrating material change.
-Failure to pay can result in legal consequences such as wage garnishment or imprisonment.
+• Modifying a child support order requires filing a petition with the court, along with evidence demonstrating a material change.
+Furthermore, failure to pay can result in legal consequences, such as wage garnishment or imprisonment.
+Therefore, it is essential to stay informed and compliant with court orders.

 Understanding Texas Child Support Laws